safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 ![](./Images/Img4.409.Ex1.ViewDirectoryWatchLog.png)

 In fact, every Automation also has a log file recording all the activity that occurs for every aspect of that Automation.
 To view this return to Automations and this time select the Manage page.
 This web page lists all existing Automations.
-Select the Incoming Building Footprints and once within this Automation Select Menu, View Log File to check this out this activity log and spot the recording of these create messages being sent.
+Select the Incoming Building Footprints and once within this Automation select Menu > View Log File to view the activity log and spot the recording of these CREATE messages being sent.

 ![](./Images/Img4.410.Ex1.ViewAutomationsLog.png)

+When you view this log file you might also notice reports of the Automation sending Jobs to FME Engine.
+This is because FME Server is actually performing the Log action using a simple FME Workspace.

 ---